KannonZenetism/zenetism-field-physics/zenetism/MP02_Ch4.md

 Whether technological, spiritual, societal, or metaphysical—
 Will not yield a single, unified outcome.

-It will reveal many truths simultaneously.
+It will reveal many realities simultaneously.
 • For some: integration
 • For others: disintegration